 The manual process of tracking inventory gets more complex and time-consuming as your business grows.
 Look to tools like spreadsheets, apps, and shipping software to help you maintain a bird’s eye view of your SKUs and costs at once.

 Inventory Management for Small Businesses

 Inventory is the lifeblood of your eCommerce store.
 You want to effectively regulate its flow, and doing so requires visibility.
 Inventory management systems enable you to track, control and forecast your optimal stock – whether you use a spreadsheet, an app, or your shipping software.

 The benefit of using Easyship for inventory management is that your inventory automatically updates based on outgoing shipments and returns.
 This ensures you maintain an accurate real-time stocklist so you never sell items you just sold out of.
 Plus, you'll never have to do manual counts on returned items.

-If you want to try Easyship’s all-in-one shipping and inventory management platform, create your free account today.
-Your first 50 shipments each month are absolutely free – and you’ll actually save up to 70% on all your shipping rates with our business-level courier discounts.
+Create your free account today if you want to try Easyship’s all-in-one shipping and inventory management platform.
+Your first 50 shipments each month are absolutely free – and you’ll actually save up to 89% on all your shipping rates with our business-level courier discounts.
 Sign up free.